rdalen/Boxify/docs/kicad-integration.md

 - Include all mounted components
 - Export using millimetres
-- Keep the PCB origin unchanged
+- Make sure the PCB origin is centered
 - Ensure component orientation is correct

 The exported STEP model represents the complete electronic assembly.